noahsadir/vidQR/readme.md

 ### What are practical uses for this?

 I have no idea.
-This is something I made out of sheer boredom curiosity.
+This is something I made out of sheer boredom and curiosity.